flukadocker/F4D/README.md

 ### Using the container
 Once in the docker container shell you could use the shell as if you would on a normal linux system.

-A shared folder between the host OS and the Docker container is defined as /docker_work and mounted in the subdirectory docker_work in the user-defined directory (e.g. C:\docker or C:\Users\docker).
+A shared folder between the host OS and the Docker container is defined as \docker_work and mounted in the subdirectory \docker_work in the user-defined directory (e.g. C:\docker or C:\Users\docker).

 You can try, for example, to run Fluka by:
 ```